 Managed solution for online serving at scale

-Feature Store provides a managed solution for online feature serving (low-latency serving), which is critical for making timely online predictions.
-You do not need to build and operate low-latency data serving infrastructure; Feature Store does this for you and scales as needed.
+Vertex AI Feature Store provides a managed solution for online feature serving (low-latency serving), which is critical for making timely online predictions.
+You do not need to build and operate low-latency data serving infrastructure; Vertex AI Feature Store does this for you and scales as needed.
 You code the logic to generate features but offload the task of serving features.
 All of this included management reduces the friction for building new features, enabling data scientists to do their work without worrying about deployment.

 Mitigate training-serving skew

 Training-serving skew occurs when the feature data distribution that you use in production differs from the feature data distribution that was used to train your model.
 This skew often results in discrepancies between a model's performance during training and its performance in production.
-The following examples describe how Feature Store can address potential sources of training-serving skew:
+The following examples describe how Vertex AI Feature Store can address potential sources of training-serving skew: